nhsconnect/FHIR-Maternity-Record/pages/explore/explore_scan_details.md

 |  - - type | 0..1 | Required | [Code](http://hl7.org/fhir/stu3/datatypes.html#code "Code") | has-member : derived-from : sequel-to : replaces : qualified-by : interfered-by<br/>Binding (required): Codes specifying how two observations are related.
 [ObservationRelationshipType](http://hl7.org/fhir/stu3/valueset-observation-relationshiptypes.html) |
 |  - - target | 1..1 | Mandatory | [Reference](http://hl7.org/fhir/stu3/references.html "Reference") | Resource that is related to this one<br/>Constraint (ref-1): SHALL have a contained resource if a local reference is provided<br/><fonr color="red">Where an observation is part of a scan group e.g Head and Neck, this MUST relate back to the parent observation group</font> |
 |   |  | Mandatory | [CareConnect-Observation-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Observation-1 "CareConnect-Observation-1") |  |

+## Mapping for Scan Details Practitioner ##

+The scan details details has reference(s) to the Practitioner resource.
+This means that any exchange of the scan details heading data must also include the [Practitioner Details](explore_practitioner.html#mapping-for-practitioner)

+## Mapping for Scan Details Practitioner Role ##

+The scan details details has reference(s) to the Practitioner Role resource.
+This means that any exchange of the scan details heading data must also include the [Practitioner Role Details](explore_practitioner_role.html#mapping-for-practitioner_role)

 ## Example for Scan Report ##